 While vegetation type identification though spectral signatures was possible, my results highlight the complex

 I predict that spectral diversity will have higher correspondence with vegetation types, as it captures the spectral complexity within each vegetation type (Wang et al., 2018).
-If spectral diversity has a higher correspondence with vegetation types, mean that the vegetation types discriminate based on overall spectral diversity, which is variable at all spectral regions and is influenced by compositional differences, such as biological, functional, and phylogenetic diversity.
+If spectral diversity has a higher correspondence with vegetation types, this means that the vegetation types discriminate based on overall spectral diversity, which is variable at all spectral regions and is influenced by compositional differences, such as biological, functional, and phylogenetic diversity.

 Note that mean reflectance is not a great indicator, espically as you begin to consider more veg types, as differences as only dectectle if varation occurs at one end of the specure.
 Not high and low or somewhere more central.

-If the mean of spectral signatures has greater correspondence with vegetation type, this indicates that vegetation type is less important than between-type differences in spectral signatures.
-These differences would relate to course optical differences at specific spectral regions, resultant a limited number of structural or chemical differences.
+If the mean of spectral signatures has greater correspondence with vegetation type, this indicates that the spectral complexity of a vegetation type is less important than between-type differences in spectral signatures.
+These differences would relate to course optical differences at specific spectral regions, resultant from a limited number of structural or chemical differences.
 The correspondence between mean reflectance and vegetation type is likely to be limited by spectral differences not being concentrated a one region of the spectrum.
-Spectral differences occurring at both low and high wavelengths, overall result in a mean reflectance that similar and does not account for internal spectral complexity.
+Spectral differences occurring at both low and high wavelengths, overall result in an in-between mean reflectance that is similar and does not account for internal spectral complexity.

 The observed discrimi- nability of the senescence phenological phase could be explained by a combination of over- all lower variability in reflectance and/or comparable or greater differences in mean reflec- tance boosting the differentiability of these three communities from the other communities in comparison to leaf-out and maximum canopy (Table 2–4, Figure 2–3).
 Previous charac- terizations of Arctic vegetation community reflectance spectra have suggested that distinct communities are spectrally more similar outside of the peak growing season but have not explicitly explored the influence or trade-off of accompanying spectral variability observed in the late season (Bratsch et al., 2016; Buchhorn et al., 2013).
 To date, the late season represents a relatively unexplored phenological phase spectrally, and this paper shows that it has potential given the relatively low ISI values in the visible and red-edge spectrum, providing independence from the litter and water-sensitive NIR plateau for characteriza- tion. beamish